bespoyasov/refactor-like-a-superhero/manuscript-en/05-low-hanging-fruit.md

 const Account = ({ firstName: name }: AccountProps) => <>{name}</>;
 ```

-To avoid this, we can use the “tactical” git again.
+To avoid this, we can use the benefits of “tactical” git again.
 We can study the diff from the latest commit and check what was renamed and how.

 <figure>
   <img src="../images/05-git-diff.png" width="800">